drukmano/quent/README.md

 want to break out of this flow.
 For this, `Chain` provides the functions `.root()` and `.ignore()`.
 They both behave like `.then()`, but with a small difference:

-- `.root()` evaluates the item using the root value, instead of the current chain value.
+- `.root()` evaluates the item using the root value, instead of the current value.
-- `.ignore()` evaluates the item with the current chain value but will not propagate its result forwards.
+- `.ignore()` evaluates the item with the current value but will not propagate its result forwards.

 There is also a `.root_ignore()` which is the combination of `.root()` and `.ignore()`.